AnnMatsarska/car-rent/README.md

 ## About the project:

-This rental service app written in JS in combination with React JS allows users to browse a catalog of available cars, save preferred vehicles, and apply filters for a more personalized search experience.
+This rental service application is written in JS in combination with React JS and allows users to browse a catalog of available cars, save preferred vehicles, and apply filters for a more personalized search experience.
 Designed to provide convenience, the app puts the control in the hands of users, enabling them to easily find and select the ideal car for their needs.